pascal1a/Connect-4-AI/README.md

 **Description**

 This program allows you to play a simple Connect-4 game against an AI in python.
-The AI is based on the minimax algorithm with a certain sscoring system.A detailed description of the individual steps can be found as as comments in the code.
+The AI is based on the minimax algorithm with a scoring system.
+A detailed explanation of the minimax alogrithm can be found here:  https://en.wikipedia.org/wiki/Minimax#Pseudocode.
+The AI with a depth of 4 calculates different possibilities of the next four moves in advance and tries to choose the best one.
+The code consists of the following 12 functions:

+-def draw_text(text, color, surface, x, y,size):

+-def menu():

+-def circle():

+-def check_game_end():

+-def animation(disc_number, mouse_pos_x = 0):

+-def draw(position, disc_number,col):

+-def possible_moves_func():

+-def scoring(board_copy):

+-def AI_opponent(board_copy, depth,alpha, beta, maximizingPlayer):

+-def player_win(board):

+-def opponent_win(board):

+The A detailed description of the individual steps can be found as as comments in the code.

 **Instructions**